There has been some talk over the internet lately that suggests that Keto over 40 doesn't work. Don't believe the lies. Keto is for EVERYONE.

 If you are already in Ketosis, you can just stop eating, and you won't really notice (too much).

-I fasted for three days, and the only difference I noticed was that I had a lot more time in the day.
+At least once a year I do a three day fast, and I have not gotten hungry.
+The only difference I noticed was that I had a lot more time in the day.
 All that time that I would have spent eating, was now available to do other things.

-If I stall out on weight loss, what I usually do is just not eat for 24 hours, and it jump starts the fat burning again.
+If I stall out on weight loss, what I usually do is just fast for 24 hours, and it jump starts the fat burning again.

 If I cheat and knock myself out of Ketosis, I fast.
 Unless I eat ten pounds of pasta, I get right back in Ketosis once the carbs have burned.